frymonkey237/RPNcalc/README.md

 need for operator precedence and parenthesis.
 In standard mathematical notation '2 + 2 * 10' is equivalent to '2 + (2 * 10)', so parenthesis will have to be
 used if '(2 + 2) * 10' is desired.
-In RPN notation, however, the order of the operators and operands is all that is necessary to differentiate the two: in RPN, '2 + (2 * 10)' is equivalent to '2 10 * 2 +' or '2 2 10 * +' and
+In RPN notation, however, the order of the operators and operands is all that is necessary to differentiate the two:
+'2 + (2 * 10)' is equivalent to '2 10 * 2 +' or '2 2 10 * +' and
 '(2 + 2) * 10' is equivalent to '2 2 + 10 *' or '10 2 2 + *'.
 Notice, operators
 are applied one at a time, from left to right, on the previous operands, using the result of any previous operations in place of the original operands.